rogerleite/http_monkey/Readme.md

 A fluent interface to do HTTP calls, free of fat dependencies and at same time, powered by middlewares rack.

-It's an awesome client with an awful name.

 ## Light and powerful

 ``` ruby